The Top 10 Most Timeless Interior Finishes

 PATTERNS

-When it comes to pattern and hard finishes, you need to tread carefully.
-Hexagon, penny tile, trellis pattern, ikat – they’ll all have their time in the sun…and in the shade.
-Of ALL the patterns out there, hexagon will have MUCH more longevity, but if you’re concerned about timelessness, use it on fabrics – not hard finishes.
-If you’re hell-bent on using a pattern on hard finishes, keep it to areas with a smaller footprint, ie. powder room floor, kitchen backsplash, etc…
+When it comes to patterns and hard finishes, you need to tread carefully.
+Hexagon, penny tile, trellis pattern, ikat – they’ve all had their time in the sun…and the shade.
+Of all the patterns, the hexagon will have MUCH more longevity, but if you’re concerned about timelessness, use it on fabrics – not hard finishes.
+If you’re hell-bent on using a pattern on hard finishes, keep it to areas with a smaller footprint, i.e., powder room floor, kitchen backsplash, etc…

 Hexagon marble tile on wall behind vanity, quartz countertop, High Reflective White cabinets.
 Kylie M INteriors Edesign, online paint color consultant